Manage My Booking

 An array of interesting sea-life creatures are hosted here at the Fakieh Aquarium.
 There are hundreds of different fish species, sharks, turtles and more.
 There’s also an ice-skating rink, a buffet overlooking the Red Sea and an arcade for children.

 Opening Times: 10am-10pm every day (Ladies only visits are Wednesday evenings)

 This top-quality museum comes highly recommended.
 It consists of four floors, full of intriguing artefacts, manuscripts, and old weaponry and pottery that paints an incredibly vivid image of Saudi and Islamic history.

 Opening Times: Saturday-Thursday, 8am-noon and 5pm-9pm

-If you’d like to get a taste of real Jeddah life, and fancy taking a relaxing stroll, then the Corniche should be of great interest to you.
-At 30km long, it runs by the Red Sea and is typically filled with locals enjoying the warm weather - eating picnics, catching up with old friends, or even studying for college exams.
+If you’d like to get a taste of real Jeddah life, and fancy taking a relaxing stroll, the Corniche should be of great interest to you.
+At 30km long, it runs by the Red Sea and is typically filled with locals enjoying picnics and gatherings in the warm breezy weather

 Opening Times: Always Open